This content is sponsored by Rockland Trust Bank

 Benson’s affection for well-crafted clothing only deepened from there.
 At 20, when she stumbled upon a vacant retail space on the corner of South Main in Fall River, she knew instantly that she wanted to start a boutique.
 And having gone to work immediately after graduating high school, she’d amassed enough savings to kick off the project.
 “Everyone told me I was insane.
 I had no retail experience, no business experience, no college degree,” she says.
 “But the rent was $900, and I’d saved up enough money working in restaurants to manage.”

-To stock the shop, she borrowed $20,000 from her father, and together, they drove to New York to wander the garment district, paying cash for the items she hoped to sell.
+To stock the shop, she borrowed $20,000 from her father.
+Together, they drove to New York to wander the garment district, paying cash for the items she hoped to sell.
 In 1986, the store opened to the public.

 “Back then, we only had a few proper wedding gowns, and I really knew nothing about bridal,” she says.
 “But I bought about 25 gowns… and it turns out they were the right gowns.”